syncfusion-content/maui-docs/MAUI/Shimmer/Customization.md

 ## RepeatCount

-The `RepeatCount` of the shimmer refers to the number of times that a shimmer cycle repeats within a given time period of wave in `SfShimmer` view.
+The `RepeatCount` of the shimmer refers to the number of times a shimmer cycle repeats within a given wave period in the `SfShimmer` view.
 The default value of `RepeatCount` is `1`.

 {% tabs %}
 {% highlight xaml tabtitle="MainPage.xaml" %}